Visit Orlando Insider

 This cultural hub consists of three different museums located next to each other, and they’re all worth visiting.
 Absolutely ask to see the Telephone Museum — it has working historical phones that you can use to make calls.
 You’ll also find a beautiful garden to explore.

 Bach Festival Society of Winter Park

 This organization’s concerts take place on the beautiful campus of Rollins College in Winter Park, so take some time to walk around and enjoy the sights.
-However, this place fills up quickly, so make your way inside well ahead of the concert.
 Parking is free and easy to find.

 Pack a picnic lunch and enjoy the rolling hills and breeze behind the signature carillon bell tower.
 If you didn’t bring food, you can take advantage of the great onsite cafe for a light lunch.
 Also featuring a historic home, Bok Tower is in Lake Wales, about an hour south of Walt Disney World® Resort.